Grandmother helps St. Charles senior Gracial stay focused on the way to Mizzou

 Polk struggles to get around and uses a walker on a regular basis.
 Gracial wants to make sure his grandmother can attend as many games as possible down the road.

-"Looking at it now, she's one of the big reasons I'm here going this," Gracial said.
+"Looking at it now, she's one of the big reasons I'm here doing this," Gracial said.
 "I want her to keep seeing me play."

 Gracial grew up in downtown St. Louis and his mother, Maria Gracial, sent him to live with Polk in order to keep him away from the dangerous streets of the city.